robzhu/domain2LS/README.md

 # Step 1: Create a DNS zone in Lightsail

-- If you don't have an AWS account yet, create one here: https://aws.amazon.com/.
-Once created, log in to your AWS account and navigate to https://lightsail.aws.amazon.com/.
+- If you don't have an AWS account yet, create one [here](https://aws.amazon.com/).
+Once created, log in to your AWS account and navigate to the [Lightsail Console](https://lightsail.aws.amazon.com/).

 - Click "Create DNS zone" under the "Networking" tab
 ![New DNS Zone in Lightsail](/images/create_dns_zone.png)